 The price you pay the supplier or integration partner to purchase the product.
 This is your baseline for calculating retail prices, discounts, and profit margins.

-Use Import Settings section, to choose how SKUs are assigned to products imported from the brand, set up recurring price and stock updates, and schedule your next (or recurring) product information import.
+Use Import Settings section, to choose how Product names are generated when imported from the brand, set up recurring price and stock updates, and schedule your next (or recurring) product information import.

 |